 Every time Ruth Bar-On stands on a new family’s doorstep, she stops, and realizes she has no words.
 The family on the other side of the door has just endured a devastating tragedy, and each time, she is overwhelmed by a feeling – not of fear – but of awe.
 “Before entering, the awe forces me to clear myself of any expectations, in order to understand what I’m about to encounter on the other side of the door: a grief like no other, a pain like no other.”
-“You might think this feeling of awe makes me feel weak, but it doesn’t.
-I derive strength from it.”
+“You might think this feeling of awe makes me feel weak, but it doesn’t.”

 “Selah is there to help put life back together after the harshest tragedies.
 We are the hope.”

 “Many years ago, I learned about a young immigrant woman who was hurt in a terror attack.
 I came to the hospital, followed the directions to her room, and found a crowd of young people pouring out of the room – smiling, crying, hugging.
 I went back to the nurse’s station to double check I was in the right place.
 She said I was.
-Again, I went to the room, poked my head through the crowd, and only saw a young man surrounded by his family and friends.
-Confused, I asked the nurse to escort me directly to the young woman to help me find her.
-The nurse led me back to the sea of people, pushing our way to the other side of the hospital room, and pulled back a curtain to reveal a bed with a 20-year-old girl lying there injured, all alone, and scared.
+Again, I went to the room, poked my head through the crowd, and only saw a young woman surrounded by her family and army friends.
+Confused, I asked the nurse to escort me directly to the young immigrant girl I heard about.
+The nurse led me back to the sea of people, pushing our way to the other side of the hospital room, and pulled back a curtain to reveal a bed with a 20-year-old immigrant girl lying there injured, all alone, and scared.

-“She was from Russia and had no family in the country.
+“She was a newcomer from Russia and had no family in the country. she knew very little Hebrew.
 This was before cell phones, and I asked her who I could call for her.
 She said there was no one to call.”